neuroimaginador/fcaR/README.md

 ## Installation

+This package is available at CRAN, so its stable version can be easily installed using:

+    install.packages("fcaR")

-The development version of this package can be installed
+The development version of this package can be installed with
-    with

     remotes::install_github("neuroimaginador/fcaR", build_vignettes = TRUE)